Code-Institute-Submissions/pitchCatch/README.md

 3. python manage.py make migrations etc.
 4. pip install requirements
 5. The project will now run on [localhost](http://127.0.0.1:8080)
-6. We welcome all contributions to improving our code, so make changes you think are needed/desired and submit a pull request
+6. We welcome all contributions to improving our code and encourage pull requests.
+Please see **Features To Be Implemented** for particular features we are eager to progress.

 ## Credits